-In general, rehabilitation after arthroscopic shoulder surgery can be divided into three phases:
+In general, rehabilitation after elbow surgery can be divided into three phases:

-Phase 1 consists of the first few weeks after surgery and involves decreasing swelling and inflammation after the operation.
-Immediately after the surgery you will ice the shoulder as much as possible.
-At your first office visit, I will remind you of your "5 for 5" exercise progam.
+Phase 1 consists of the first few weeks after surgery and involves decreasing swelling and inflammation after the operation while protecting the repair.
+You will initially keep your splint on most of the time and ice the elbow as much as possible.
+I will teach you some gentle exercises to start regaining motion at your first office visit.